Missing-Lynk/ml-kernel/docs/camera-stack.md

 - **Sensor.** Configuration verified equivalent: mode table matches the vendor library write for write in order, and all 184 live registers read back bit-identical to the streaming vendor mid-stream.
 Exposure and gain are driven explicitly; the vendor drives them from AE.
 - **CSI-2 link.** Every `INT_ST_*` bank reads zero on the steady-state second read, matching the vendor.
 The banks are clear-on-read: always read twice.
 - **VIF front end.** Measures the incoming timing correctly (`0x1f0` = `0x0784043c`) and matches the vendor's live values; frame starts fire at frame rate.
 The four registers the vendor's end state differs in (`0x080`, `0x08c`, `0x140`, `0x2bc`) were set to vendor values on hardware with no effect.
-- **ISP.** Register state vendor-identical over the modeled range; every DMA descriptor points at driver-generated memory (`camera-isp-recovery.md`, "What the driver owns").
+- **ISP.** Register state vendor-identical over the modeled range.
+The active coefficient pages, temporal-filter buffers and AE statistics buffers are driver-owned; the remaining device-sourced entries are tracked by `scripts/isp/audit-provenance.py` (`camera-isp-recovery.md`, "What the driver owns").
 - **CVISP.** Configured, armed per frame start, sustains 60 fps.
 - **CGU.** The open stack programs three of the fourteen registers the vendor programs; the rest, including two reset-control writes, are inherited from boot state.
 Unexplained but measured harmless in the working chain.